Handle checkout success

 To open a checkout, you'll need to create products and prices and pass them to a checkout.

-Get a step-by-step overview of how to build a complete checkout — including passing checkout settings.
-See: Build an overlay checkout or build an inline checkout
+To get a step-by-step overview of how to build a complete checkout, including passing checkout settings and prefilling properties, see Build an overlay checkout or build an inline checkout

 Redirect to a success page